 The Hellenistic world is a complex and chaotic period.
 Students are encouraged to obtain a general overview of historical developments before the academic year begins, since we won't be able to cover everything in detail.
-A good overview of the history can be found in:
+Good overviews of the history and culture of this period can be found in:

-Green, P. (1993).
-From Alexander to Actium: the Historical Evolution of the Hellenistic Age.
-California, University of California Press.
-[DF 235.G7]
+• Green, P. 1993.
+From Alexander to Actium: The Historical Evolution of the Hellenistic Age.
+Oakland.

 • Pollitt, J.J.
 1986.
 Art in the Hellenistic Age.
 Cambridge.

 • Shipley, G. 2000.
 The Greek World after Alexander 323-30 BC.
 Routledge.